-Marriage looks wonderfully endearing to the single individual who has in no way married, and possibly to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is quite a tough perform at times.
+Marriage looks wonderfully endearing to the single individual who has never ever married, and perhaps to the divorced individual who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a hard perform at times.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is each a great and a poor issue.
+We carry so a lot of ourselves into our marriages – which is the two a good and a bad factor.

-We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote as well significantly income, not seek out to manage us, that they will want to invest time with us.
-We also bring in expectations of what our partners need to carry to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest also a lot cash, not seek out to handle us, that they will want to devote time with us.
+We also carry in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 This article addresses some things we know about relationships, what works and doesn’t work in relationships, and offers two alternatives for creating healthier marriages.

 I am not saying you should become like a puppet to your partner without a will of your own.
 There are certain things that cannot be compromised.
 For example, having an affair is not allowed and physical abuse cannot be tolerated.
 But in a marriage, these non-negotiable things are few.
 In most things a certain degree of compromise is possible and even crucial in saving your marriage.

 If either of you are too angry to discuss the issue or problem, and then postpone the discussion and set an appropriate time to get together later.
 Be flexible and open to other solutions than yours.
 Do not be rash with words.
 Be polite and do not attack your partner’s self image.
 Do not interrupt your spouse when talking.
 Listen.